 Medicines to control muscle spasms

-You may need to stay in the hospital if you have a bad attack with severe pain or infection.
-In some cases surgery may be needed.
+You may need to stay in the hospital if you develop severe pain or infection.
+In some cases, surgery may be needed to remove part of the colon.
 If you have an infection in your abdomen, sometimes a tube is placed to drain the pus.

 What are possible complications of diverticular disease?